F1LT3R/blog/_posts/2018-02-01-hybrid-platform-setup-vue-cordova-webpack-nightwatch.markdown

 - Mobile
 - App
 - Cordova
+- Nightwatch.js
 ---

 Learn to setup a Hybrid App Development Platform to create mobile apps using web technologies.
-Use Vue.js, Apache Cordova and Nightwatch tests to build apps for distribution on Apple and Android app stores.
+Use [Vue.js](https://vuejs.org/), Apache [Cordova](https://cordova.apache.org/) and [Nightwatch.js](https://nightwatchjs.org/) tests to build apps for distribution on Apple and Android app stores.

 This includes: